About our Programme

 NIHERST in collaboration with the UWI Seismic Research Centre hosted the 3rd annual tour of Seismology in Schools Workshops in 2018.
 To date, over 500 secondary school students from Forms 4-6 have been engaged in the programme.
 All were trained in analysing real seismic data and have recorded just over 100 significant earthquake events across the Caribbean and Latin American region.
 They have also been introduced to new methods of learning using seismology concepts.

-NIHERST also held the 3rd annual Shake Squad: Mission 3 competition.
-This initiative engaged several teams of students in mission oriented tasks that included working with anonymous real seismic data, monitoring and managing seismic stations and reaching out to real local geoscientists.
-This year’s competition was very successful with St. Stephen’s College grabbing top place, and defending their title again.
-In second place A.S.J.A Girls’ College, San Fernando proved that they were a force not be reckoned with and Bishop’s High School, Tobago following in third.
+NIHERST has held the three successful Shake Squad: Mission competitions.
+This initiative engaged several teams of students over the years in mission-oriented tasks that included working with anonymous real seismic data, monitoring and managing seismic stations, documenting their analysis processes, reaching out to real local geoscientists and much more.
+Some of the past winners included St. Stephen’s College & A.S.J.A Girls’ College, San Fernando, Bishop’s High School, Tobago and Arima North Secondary School.

-The grand prize was an internship at the UWI Seismic Research Centre which was memorable as expressed by one of the past interns.
-However, NIHERST has decided to introduce our first internship at the NIHERST/NGC National Science Centre in 2019.
-The students are looking forward to this new exciting experience.
-NIHERST visited the schools on Friday 25th January to present the students with their awards.
+The grand prizes included an internship at the UWI Seismic Research Centre which was memorable as expressed by one of the past interns.
+NIHERST has also successfully completed the first internship at the NIHERST/NGC National Science Centre in 2019.
+The students found these new & exciting experiences to be very rewarding and engaging.

 Follow SIS on Facebook